TraianAlex/lar56-vue2/readme.md

-# Laravel PHP Framework with VUE
+# Laravel PHP Framework with Vee

 ## The Gibberish
 This is vue playground project for random vue things.